Getting Diagnosed with Iron Deficiency

 Iron deficiency was cyclical for me when I hit my pre-teen years.
-I was too young to understand what was going on, but my mom totally missed it for a long time.
-All she knew was her vibrant, energetic tomboy daughter would slowly wind down to a place where energy didn’t exist.
+I was too young to understand what was going on.
+My mom also missed it for a long time.
+All my mom knew was her vibrant, energetic tomboy daughter would slowly wind down to a place where energy didn’t exist.
 I remember having zero appetite and the thought of food making me nauseous.
-The first time I recall finding out I was anemic was when I was about 12.
-I was lying on the couch and had no energy to do anything.
+The first time I recall finding out I was anemic was when I was about 12 years old.
+I was lying on the couch with no energy to do anything.
 I didn’t realize what was going on since I was nearly to the point of lethargy.

-I recall my mom coming in and telling me we were going to the health department.
-When we arrived, I heard her explaining the symptoms I was experiencing and asking them to check my iron levels as she was suspect.
-When they tested my blood, the tests confirmed that I was indeed anemic.
-Even though I was young, I remember my mom, who was a nurse at the time, explaining to me what anemia meant and that I would have to take iron supplements to get the iron levels back up to normal.
+Afterwards, I recall my mom coming in and telling me we were going to our local health department.
+When we arrived, I heard her explaining the symptoms I was experiencing and asking to have my iron levels checked.
+My mom suspected it might be low.
+A blood test confirmed that I was indeed anemic.
+Even though I was young, I remember my mom, who was a nurse at the time, explaining to me what anemia meant.
+I would have to take iron supplements to get the iron levels back up to normal.

 This would not be the only time we would go to the health department and find out my iron levels were low.
 We would develop a cycle of going every few months, discovering I was suffering from low iron and run another round of supplements.
 Eventually, we set up regular check-ups to try and stay ahead of it.
 And thus, my life dealing with iron deficiency began.